ml4/example-sentinel-vault/README.md

 ### Overrides

-As this EGP has been applied with a level of `soft ory`
+As this EGP has been applied with a level of `soft-mandatory`

 ## Troubleshooting